Beautiful view on Lares Trek - Lares Trek

 Faqs

-PREPARING FOR YOUR TREK
+PREPARING FOR YOUR LARES TREK TO MACHU PICCHU

 At Vidal Expeditions, we try to make the booking system as easy as possible for you.
 Once you decide to do this trek, we will send you a booking form where you need to complete all the required details that are important to book your tickets.
 We need a previous deposit of 50% per person.
 As soon as you pay it, we immediately book a spot for this tour.
 Once we are done with it, we will send you your invoice and a confirmation form that all the booking processes have been satisfactorily set up.